nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 ### Adding a Task

 1. Adding a task into a project while in a project scope
-   1. Prerequisites: Have a valid project created, and start with `startproject 1`.
+   1. Prerequisites: Have a valid project created, and start it using `startproject`.
 1. Test case: `addtask tn/Refactor Person class tp/0 `<br>
       Expected: A new task is added to project 1.
 "New task added: [Refactor Person Class]" message is returned to the user.
    1. Test case: `addtask`<br>
    Expected: No task added to the project.
-Error details about incorrect format shown to user.
+Error details about incorrect format shown to the user.
       .
    1. Other incorrect delete commands to try: `addtask tn/%&`, `add teammate ...`,  where the input is incomplete or the command is incorrect. <br> Expected: Similar to previous.

+### Deleting a task

+1. Deleting a task while in a project

+   1. Prerequisites: Have a valid project created, and start it using `startproject`

+   1. Test case: `deletetask 1`<br>
+      Expected: First task is deleted from the task list.
+Name of the deleted task shown to the user.
+      If the user was viewing the task's details using `viewtask`, the task detail panel will close as the task is now deleted.

+   1. Test case: `deletetask 0`<br>
+      Expected: No project is deleted.
+Error details about incorrect format shown to the user.

+   1. Other incorrect delete commands to try: `deletetask`, `deletetask x`, `...` (where x is larger than the task list size)<br>
+      Expected: Similar to previous.